 These findings aren’t that surprising, considering everything has a point of diminishing returns, and more doesn’t always equal better.
 If you’re completely sedentary, increasing your physical activity (including daily steps) may reduce your risk of death and disease, but if you’re already fairly active, doing more physical activity isn’t likely to confer as significant a benefit.

-Now, to be clear, in case what I’m saying is misconstrued: I’m not encouraging you to be less active.
+Now, to be clear, in case what I’m saying is misconstrued, I’m not encouraging you to be less active.

 You should try to increase daily movement and be as physically active as possible.
-A large amount of research shows that higher amounts of weekly physical activity is an important factor in weight maintenance.
+A large amount of research shows that higher levels of weekly physical activity is an important factor in weight maintenance.
 For example, a recent paper noted that increased physical activity “was the most consistent positive correlate of weight loss maintenance.”
 5 And walking is an easy way to ramp up daily and weekly activity.

 Additionally, prolonged sitting can impair the metabolic benefits of exercise, like fat oxidation, reduced plasma triglycerides, and increased insulin sensitivity.
 6 7 8 And there’s some evidence to suggest athletes who are more sedentary tend to have higher levels of body fat, independent of time spent training.
 9